By: Ashley Yost and Mali Jane

 Intuition heightens because you begin to connect to all parts of your mind and body.
 Instead of always observing the world and your life outwardly, you turn inward.
 Listening and connecting raises your intuition to help you have the right answer at the right time in your life.

 A willingness to show up is all you need to begin a yoga practice.
-Golden Yoga and programs of its kind are developed for all ages and abilities.
-Yoga works anyone who is interested in living healthy and happy.
+Yoga works anyone who is interested in living healthy and happy lives.

 About the Authors – Ashley Yost and Mali Jane: Co-creators and leaders of teAM, a corporate wellness program that uses yoga, breathing techniques and guided meditations to help employees boost their productivity, increase retention rates, open creative energy, and allow people to trust their intuition to make better decisions in the workplace.